MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-apply-retention-labels.md

 ![Apply label option on library Settings page](../media/0787d651-63dc-43b4-8768-716a5ecc64ec.png)

-For standard retention labels: When you apply a default retention label to a library, folder, or document set:
+For standard retention labels that you apply as a default retention label to a library, folder, or document set:

 - All unlabeled items in the container have this retention label applied.